castrogr/aplicativo/README.md

 ## Requirements

 This project is written in Python language and thus needs the Python3 interpreter.
-It also uses the following modules: Pandas, Pillow, requests, XlsxWriter and openpylx
+It also uses the following modules: Pandas, requests, XlsxWriter and openpylx

 ## Instructions